JITESH1101/RISC-V-SoC-Tapeout---WEEK-2/Part-2/README.md

 Here is my project Structure of the directory where i used all the simulations and synthesis

+  - ``src/include/ ``- Contains header files (*.vh) with necessary macros or parameter definitions.
+  - ``src/module/ ``- Contains Verilog files for each module in the SoC design.
+  - ``output/ ``- Directory where compiled outputs and simulation files will be generated.

 ```
 .
 ├── images